 What do you do when half the house is down with flu?
-You make chicken soup, of course!
+You make Instant Pot Chicken Soup, of course!
 And you spray Lysol like a boss!! 😉 But back to the chicken soup!

 Thank goodness for the Instant Pot!
-I was able to make an amazing, from scratch, loaded chicken soup in about 40 minutes.
-I’ve never been a big fan of soups, there are only a few soups that I really enjoy.
-Tortilla soup and bean soup are my favorites.
-But knowing we had a bunch of sick kids, plus dad, I knew chicken soup was the way to go!
+I was able to make an amazing, from scratch, loaded chicken soup in about an hour.
+Growing up, I wasn’t a big fan of soups, but there were a few soups that I couldn’t pass up.
+Tortilla Soup and Bean Soup were my favorites.
+But knowing we had a bunch of sick kids, plus dad, I knew chicken soup was the only way to go!

 Pin it to Pinterest